aretche/grails4-artifactory-example/README.md

 ## Features

-* Uses local Artifactory repo to cache dependencies at build, test and runtime.
+* Uses an Artifactory repo to cache dependencies at build, test and runtime.
+* Uses an Artifactory repo to cache gradle-wrapper binaries
 * Uses local Artifactory repo to store gradle cache objects
 * TODO: Use local Artifactory repo to publish jar and war